 Most bodybuilding workouts encompass far more volume than a mere three sets, thereby depleting glycogen even more severely.
-Refueling lost glycogen is critical to the next training session; and since muscle tissue is in a prime anabolic state after resistance training, the post-workout window of opportunity has traditionally been viewed as the critical time to commence this process.
+Refueling lost glycogen is critical to the next training session; and since muscle tissue is in a prime anabolic state after resistance training, the post-workout fuel window of opportunity has traditionally been viewed as the critical time to commence this process.
 Countless studies have demonstrated that consuming a protein and carbohydrate mix post-workout is the optimal solution.

 The authors of one such study found this to be a well-documented dogma, but only in cases when significant resistance training was repeated again within eight hours.
 Many elite athletes perform what are called “2-day’s”, expending considerable amounts of energy within a time frame of less than 12 hours.

 Those who trained only once a day seemed to be garnering sufficient glycogen recovery, but the recovery was spread over many hours.
-The researchers, therefore, concluded that starting this process with a post-workout meal seemed to be irrelevant, as long as the daily total caloric needs were met during the next 24 hours.
+The researchers, therefore, concluded that starting this process with post-workout fuel seemed to be irrelevant, as long as the daily total caloric needs were met during the next 24 hours.

 Another study further corroborated these findings.
 When it comes to proper nutrition for muscle building, meeting your body’s individual overall calorie/macronutrient needs for the day is the most important component, and these macronutrients can just as simply be derived from clean whole foods sources or a protein shake.

-A new study from the University of Texas Medical Branch finds that eating a mix of protein types—whey, casein and soy—immediately post- workout may help athletes meet their desired muscularity even more effectively than ingesting a fast-acting protein alone.
+A new study from the University of Texas Medical Branch finds that eating a mix of protein types—whey, casein, and soy—immediately post-workout may help athletes meet their desired muscularity even more effectively than ingesting a fast-acting protein alone.

 Research indicates that the combination of the three proteins seems to prolong the body’s amino acid delivery to muscles, increasing the amount of time that the muscles remain in their anabolic “growth state.”
 Different forms of proteins are absorbed by the body at different rates.